-Ask a Librarian is designed to answer queries regarding BCCLS services, sources for legal information, and legal reference questions.
+The BC Courthouse Library Society is pleased to introduce Ask A Librarian, a column designed to answer queries regarding BCCLS services, sources for legal information, and legal reference questions.
 Reference staff at the Vancouver Courthouse Library will respond to your questions with quality research strategies and will refer to resources available through the courthouse library system.
 All questions will be treated as anonymous.
-Please send your questions to 604.660.2841, toll free 1.800.665.2570, fax 604.660.2821 or e-mail email@example.com.
+Please send us your questions at 604.660.2841, fax us at 604.660.2821 or e-mail us at email@example.com.

 I’m looking for an article that may have been in a CLE publication or maybe The Advocate a few years ago.
 It was about assessing damages for wrongful dismissal, by a guy named Wind or something like that.
 Where can I find it?

 We start our search in the Square One: Index to CLE Publications, an electronic resource, which profiles CLE papers and course materials.
 This index is available at courthouse libraries in Kamloops, Kelowna, Nanaimo, New Westminster, Prince George, Vancouver and Victoria.
 In the “Advance Query” template we enter wind* and wrongful dismissal.
 This search brings up a chapter on labour and employment law by Steve Winder that appeared in the 2000 Annual Review of Law and Practice.
 This could be the name of the author, but it’s definitely not the article.